GSS-Cogs/linked-data-repository/documentation/services.md

-## Service Composer
+## Services

-i.e what's in `/services` and why.

 We've implemented a simple composable drivers pattern for this service, revolving around using `create_app` from `app/server.py`.

-The intention is to allow us to:
+The allows:

-* Easily use stubs and/or change drivers during development.
+* Easy use of stubs and/or changing of drivers during development.
-* Easily implement composable tests.
+* Easy implemented composable tests.

 Drivers can be specified to the app as:
 * Instantiated objects (for example, when creating test mocks)
-* A string mapping to a known driver.
+* A string label mapping to a defined driver.

-_Note: The rationale for supporting selecting drivers by label is to keep one eye firmly on a future goal of specifiying drivers via config rather than application code_.
+_Note: The functionality for supporting selecting drivers by label is to allow for specifiying driver via configuration rather than application code._

+### Adding a new service driver

+All modular service drivers used by this app are created in the same way:

+* Create relevant base class as `app/services/<name of new service>/base.py`
+* Implement at least one driver in `app/services/<name of new service>/drivers/<name of driver>.py`
+* Create a text to driver mapping dict in `app/services/inventory.py`
+* Create a "get service" wrapper in `app/services/composer.py`
+* Add your new service driver to the `create_app` constructor in `app/server.py`

 ### Testing